ebundayo/Predictive-Model/README.md

 Database source:  https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksDW2012.bak (AdventureWorks sample database)

 **Problem Statement** </li><br>
-Main Objective is to predict if AHG's customer will be churned between 90 days,  i.e when customer's churn propensity exceeds a specific threshold, say **0.7**.
+Main Objective is to predict if AHG's customer will be churned between 90 days,  i.e when customer's churn propensity exceeds a specific threshold, say **0.7**, and provide retention plans.
+Hence, to achieve this objective, we divide it into three (3) groups.

+1) Why customers are leaving the retail store?
+2)